TerraBreus/cub3d/docs/dev_log.md

 ## 17-11
 Short session.
 Tired but thought about new approach for DDA. thinking that it will help to separate the x and y component of the ray more.
 Hopefully that will make sense along the way

+## 18-11
+Getting closer to a working project.
+Calculating length of ray correctly now.
+However wall collision is still a bit wonky.
+From what I can see there will always be 4 scenarios to take into account.
+Wall collision from left to right, from right to left, from up to down and from down to up.